biojppm/rapidyaml/README.md

 ### Test suite status

-Ensure ryml's compliance with the >300 cases in the [YAML test suite](https://github.com/yaml/yaml-test-suite) is ongoing work.
-Each of these tests have several subparts:
+ryml is tested in the CI with the [YAML test suite](https://github.com/yaml/yaml-test-suite).
+This is a reference set of cases covering the full YAML spec.
+Each of these cases have several subparts:
- * in-yaml: mildly, plainly or extremely difficult-to-parse yaml
+ * `in-yaml`: mildly, plainly or extremely difficult-to-parse YAML
- * in-json: equivalent json (where possible/meaningful)
+ * `in-json`: equivalent JSON (where possible/meaningful)
+ * `out-yaml`: equivalent standard YAML
- * out-yaml: equivalent standard yaml
+ * `emit-yaml`: equivalent standard YAML
- * events: equivalent libyaml events, allowing to prove correctness of the parsed results
+ * `events`: equivalent libyaml events, allowing to prove correctness of the parsed results

-When testing, ryml tries to parse each of the 3 yaml/json parts.
-If the parsing suceeds, then the ryml test will emit the parsed tree, then parse the emitted result and verify that emission is idempotent, ie that the emitted result is the same as its input without any loss of information.
-To ensure correctness, this happens over four levels of parse/emission pairs, resulting in over 200 checks per test case.
+When testing, ryml parses each of the 4 yaml/json parts, then emit the parsed tree, then parse the emitted result and verify that emission is idempotent, ie that the emitted result is the same as its input without any loss of information.
+To ensure consistency, this happens over four levels of parse/emission pairs.
+And to ensure correctness, the parsed result is compared against the `events` spec, which constitute the reference.
+This is then combined with several
+variations: unix vs windows line endings, emitting to string, file or streams, which results in ~250 tests per case part.
+With 3 parts per case and ~300 cases, this makes over 200'000 individual tests.

-Please note that in [their own words](http://matrix.yaml.io/), the tests from the YAML test suite *contain a lot of edge cases that don't play such an important role in real world examples*.
-Despite the extreme focus of the test suite, currently ryml only fails to parse a very small amount (<2%) of the >2000 cases from the test suite.
-And unless noted in the [list of current known failures](test/test_suite.cpp) which is the subject of ongoing work, out of all the cases which are successfully parsed, all the checks per case are 100% successful for consistency over parse/emit pairs.
-This is enforced also in the CI.
+Also, note that in [their own words](http://matrix.yaml.io/), the tests from the YAML test suite *contain a lot of edge cases that don't play such an important role in real world examples*.
+And yet, despite the extreme focus of the test suite, currently ryml only fails to parse 15 out of ~900-1200 subparts from the test suite, and when compared against the reference results from `events` part, only 30 subparts fail.

-The main problems under work are these:
+On a high-level, these are the main issues found:
+  * ryml fails to parse plain scalars (ie unquoted and unfolded scalars) when they have the same indentation in the following lines
-  * multiline scalars are sometimes not idempotent, or incorrectly parsed with whitespace inconsistencies
+  * folded scalars are sometimes not idempotent over emit/parse pairs, or incorrectly parsed with whitespace inconsistencies
+  * quoted scalars: in some cases, they end up with differences to the reference when newlines or tabs are present
-  * implicit null keys are sometimes not idempotent
+  * complex keys

-Please refer to the [list of current known failures](test/test_suite/test_suite_parts.cpp) to see the full list.
-Although there are several other problems listed there, they have low expression in terms of volume, and are mostly dark-corner cases.
-This is not to say that they do not merit attention, but just that it is not likely that you will catch these.
+    * problem parsing when the scalar is missing after `? `
+    * not supported in flow style
+  * some expected parse errors fail to materialize

+Refer the [list of current known failures](test/test_suite/test_suite_parts.cpp) for the current status, as this is subject to ongoing work.

 ---------